olympiaformat/olympia/docs/index.md

 Olympia is a storage-only **Open Catalog Format** for big data analytics, ML & AI.
-It defines a file spec and layout on storage to store and access metadata for commonly used objects in a data lakehouse like Apache Iceberg tables, Substrait views, etc.
+It defines a file spec and layout on storage to store and access metadata for commonly used objects in a data lakehouse catalog like Apache Iceberg tables, Substrait views, etc.

 Olympia is designed for the following key use cases and features: